AlexSH4499/robonet/README.md

 - Leap Motion SDK randomly decides to stop working and won't detect the Leap Motion Sensor.

 > Possible fix: Reinstallation of Official SDK seems to fix this issue on Windows OS'.

+- __launch.sh__ won't run in Linux environment due to being created originally on Windows (saved as a DOS format)
+> Fix: Copy paste the contained info into a new file then, run the command __chmod +x "filename"__ to make it executable